stapelberg/hugo/content/posts/2022-01-15-high-end-linux-pc/index.markdown

 part of ASUS’s “EZ Mode” welcome page in the UEFI setup.

 So far, I have not noticed any issues when running the system with XMP enabled.

+**Update February 2022**: I have experienced weird crashes that seem to have gone away after disabling XMP.
+I’ll leave it disabled for now.

 ## UEFI settings: fan speed {#uefifan}